 - County Health Rankings & Roadmaps

 The County Health Rankings & Roadmaps program helps communities identify and implement solutions that make it easier for people to be healthy in their homes, schools, workplaces, and neighborhoods.
 Ranking the health of nearly every county in the nation, the County Health Rankings illustrate what we know when it comes to what is making people sick or healthy.
 The Roadmaps show what we can do to create healthier places to live, learn, work, and play.
 The Robert Wood Johnson Foundation (RWJF) collaborates with the University of Wisconsin Population Health Institute (UWPHI) to bring this program to towns, cities, and counties across the nation.

 - Evaluation and Engaged Research

-The Evaluation Research group works in partnership with community, tribal, university, and governmental organizations through the development, implementation, and evaluation stages of their programs.
+The Evaluation and Engaged Research group works in partnership with community, tribal, university, and governmental organizations through the development, implementation, and evaluation stages of their programs.
 Our projects focus on substance abuse prevention and treatment; maternal and child health; school-based health; correctional health; and related areas.
 We use a broad range of methods, from qualitative and descriptive techniques to complex experimental and quasi-experimental trials.
 We also engage in rigorous intervention research design and evaluation.

 - Mobilizing Action Toward Community Health